PhicoinProject/phicoin-seeder/README.md

 Features:
 * Regularly revisits known nodes to check their availability
 * Bans nodes after enough failures, or bad behaviour
-* Accepts nodes down to v0.3.19 to request new IP addresses from, but only reports good post-v0.3.24 nodes.
+* Accepts nodes with version 80000 and above to request new IP addresses from, and only reports good nodes with version 80000 and above.
 * Keeps statistics over (exponential) windows of 2 hours, 8 hours, 1 day and 1 week, to base decisions on.
 * Very low memory (a few tens of megabytes) and cpu requirements.